 primary_education:department_gpa: This is the student's departmental GPA at your school (i.e. what a student has earned in their main field of study).
 This also has to be a value between 0 and 4 with no more than 2 hundredths (example: 3.47).

 primary_education:minor_names: This is the name of the minor that this student has declared in Handshake (note: there is a limit of 255 characters per minor).
-You can upload more than one minor for a student by separating the minor with semicolons.
-Here is an example of a student with minors in Chemistry and Computer Science: Chemistry;Computer Science
+The formatting for these minors must be capital case (i.e. Math; Art History).
+You can upload more than one minor for a student by separating each minor with a semicolon (i.e. Math;Art History).

 primary_education:college_name: This is the college that the student belongs to (i.e. the 'Ross School of Business' at the University of Michigan).
 Only 1 college can be supported in this field.